..author of the weird and wonderful, the mysterious and magical, the utterly unforgettable.

 Inspiration

-(written by David Marconi, based on the novel “The Chinaman” by Stephen Leather)
+(written by Josh Olson, based on the graphic novel by John Wagner and Vince Locke)

 (by David Cameron Gikandi)